House of the Dragon episode 2 The Rogue Prince fails to capture Game of Thrones magic

-House of the Dragon episode 2 The Royal Prince review: magical Game of Thrones still trumps bland prequel
+House of the Dragon episode 2 The Rogue Prince review: magical Game of Thrones still trumps bland prequel

 It was a lacklustre affair in Westeros with episode two of House of the Dragon, The Rogue Prince